 Many children and teens with behavioral problems have other mental health problems, such as attention deficit hyperactivity disorder (ADHD), in which a child is unable to focus or concentrate appropriately.
 Medication prescribed to treat the symptoms of ADHD can also sometimes offer relief for disruptive behavior conditions, such as oppositional defiant disorder (ODD) and conduct disorder (CD).
 However, medication alone is not a treatment for these conditions.

-NYU Langone’s developmental–behavioral pediatricians and child and adolescent psychiatrists at the Child Study Center can determine whether medication may benefit a child or teen with CD or ODD in conjunction with some type of behavioral therapy.
+Developmental–behavioral experts and child and adolescent psychiatrists at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, can determine whether medication may benefit a child or teen with CD or ODD in conjunction with some type of behavioral therapy.

 The most commonly prescribed medications for ADHD are stimulants.
 These drugs actually have a calming effect on people with the condition.
 ADHD medications reduce a child’s hyperactivity and impulsivity and improve attention span, as well as the ability to focus, work, and learn.
 Well-known stimulants include a combination of amphetamine and dextroamphetamine, known as Adderall®, and methylphenidate, known as Concerta® or Ritalin®.

 Stimulant medications now come in short-acting, long-acting, or extended release varieties.
 Many parents find that long-acting or extended release medications allow the child to take the medication once a day before school, eliminating the need to visit the school nurse for another dose.
 Side effects may include insomnia, appetite loss, and quickened heartbeat.